 I use theory, numerical models, and observations to improve our understanding of ocean dynamics and the climate system.
+My research provides vital insights into the past, present, and future of our ocean, helping policy makers and the general public to make informed decisions.

 You can read more about this work here and here.